 Here are some handy tips on how best to use and preserve baseball and softball gloves:

-- Keep it dry: This is one of the most important pieces of advice for baseball and softball gloves.
+Keep your glove dry: This is one of the most important pieces of advice for baseball and softball gloves.
 Water, moisture, sweat or any other form of humidity will harm your glove, especially when the glove is exposed to them for an extended period.
 If the glove gets wet, use a cloth to wipe it and then let it air-dry.

-- Keep it flexible: Do not let your glove become over-dry or over-stiff.
+Keep your glove flexible: Do not let your glove become over-dry or over-stiff.
 A glove that is too stiff may have its leather cracked.
 If you feel that your glove’s leather has become too stiff or dry, apply a small amount of oil or a conditioner to it.

 The Rawlings baseball glove I bought at this sports shop has lasted for four years and started wearing out.
 The leather on the glove is cracking while the lacings are breaking.
 I’ve been looking for a way to repair them.
 Fortunately, I bumped onto this useful blog, and my problem is now solved.
 Thanks for sharing the glove repair tips.